Children around the world

 Guatemala

-Guatemala is presented in detail on the page Travel episodes – Guatemala 1998: Country of the Mayans.
+My adventures in Guatemala are related on the page Travel episodes – Guatemala 1998: Country of the Mayans.

 Most women and many girls in this country wear a gorgeous blouse, called a huipil, consisting of several layers of cloth, sown together into intricate patterns.
 Every village in Guatemala has its own distinct huipil colours and patterns, and almost every woman weaves the cloth for her huipil herself.
 These gorgeous blouses are not only worn at religious festivals or other important events, as one might judge from the beauty of them, but constitute a part of the daily dress.